losandes/supposed/README.md

 ========
 _Supposed_ is a simple test runner for Node.js, TypeScript, and the Browser that:

-* Is Promise-friendly
-* Is async-await friendly
+* Is Promise/async-await based
 * Runs tests concurrently
-* Provides BDD, TDD, and xunit Domain Service Languages (DSLs)
+* Provides BDD, TDD, xunit, and custom Domain Service Languages (DSLs)
 * Supports test discovery, and execution
 * Has many reporter (test output) options: concise (default - like mocha, but without nesting), TAP, JSON, nyan cat, block (jest style), brief (summary and errors only), array (no output, but test output is available on reporter output), noop (can be useful with pubsub (see below)), custom (supply your own easily)
 * Supports pubsub - you can subscribe to the events to write your own reporter, or stream test output to a file or other services